difference between jail and prison

 Jail and prison also differ in terms of security levels.
 Jails typically have lower security levels than prisons, and they house individuals who are either waiting for trial or serving a sentence for a minor offense.
 Jails are less secure because their primary goal is to temporarily house inmates and reduce overcrowding in prisons.

-See also difference between download and upload
+See also difference between drop and delete

 Prisons, on the other hand, have different security levels, ranging from minimum to maximum security, and they are designed to house individuals who have been classified as high-risk, violent, or dangerous.